Nishadayalan/AOA-Java-M12/EX NO 2C- Job Sequencing- Greedy.md

 ## Algorithm:

-1.Input: Array of Job objects with id, deadline, and profit.
+1. Input: Array of Job objects with id, deadline, and profit.

 2. Sort jobs in descending order of profit.